Kotlin/KEEP/proposals/KEEP-xxxx-signature-discriminator.md

 * The annotation cannot be applied to a local declaration or a constructor.
 * Two equal string values denote the same discriminator.
   The value has no additional structure and is compared exactly.
-* Changing, adding, or removing the discriminator of a published declaration is a binary-incompatible change, unless the old declaration is retained under its old identity.

 ### The signatures of a Kotlin callable